pierretallotte/ctf-writeups/htb-cozyhosting/README.md

 :: Progress: [8295455/8295455] :: Job [1/1] :: 1352 req/sec :: Duration: [2:26:07] :: Errors: 58 ::
 ```

 Let's focus on the login page which seems the most promising attack vector.
-When you try to login using random credentials, you get an error "Invalid username or password".
+When you try to log in using random credentials, you get an error "Invalid username or password".
 JavaScript avoids you to send a request without a login nor a password.
-Using OWASP ZAP, I tried to send the login request without a password or a login but I got the same error message.
+Using OWASP ZAP, I tried to send the login request without a password or a login, but I got the same error message.

-I finally run an nmap analysis to get UDP open ports:
+I finally run a nmap analysis to get UDP open ports:
 ```
 $sudo nmap -sU -oN nmap_udp 10.129.176.167
 [sudo] password for pierre: